-Paper Code:FS-COMP-MSC-CS-CE-303(d)

-Paper Name: Theory of Computation
+Paper Code:FS-COMP-MIT-EO-304b Paper Name: Machine Learning

-- CO1. able to design Finite Automata machines for given problems; - CO2. able to analyze a given Finite Automata machine and find out its Language; - CO3. able to create Pushdown Automata machine for given CF language(s); - CO4. able to generate the strings/sentences of given context-free languages using its grammar; - CO5.
+- CO1.
+To be able to design Finite Automata machines for given problems; - CO2.
+To be able to analyze a given Finite Automata machine and find out its Language; - CO3.
+To be able to create Pushdown Automata machine for given CF language(s); - CO4.
+To be able to generate the strings/sentences of given context-free languages using its grammar; - CO5.
+To be able to design Turing machines forgiven Applyto identify Interpretational problem.

+After completing this course, students will be able to-

+- LO1.
+Able to design Finite Automata machines for given problems; - LO2.
+Able to analyze a given Finite Automata machine and find out its Language; - LO3.
+Able to create Pushdown Automata machine for given CF language(s); - LO4.
+Able to generate the strings/sentences of given context-free languages using its grammar; - LO5.
 Able to design Turing machines forgivenApplyto identifyInterprettational problem.

-After completing this course, students will be able to identify.:

-- LO1. able to design Finite Automata machines for given problems; - LO2. able to analyze a given Finite Automata machine and find out its Language; - LO3. able to create Pushdown Automata machine for given CF language(s); - LO4. able to generate the strings/sentences of given context-free languages using its grammar; - LO5.
-Able to design Turing machines forgiven Applyto identify Interpretational problem.